-Remote work isn’t new, but it’s certainly a trending topic in the last few days, following the announcement of schools and workplaces being shut down due to coronavirus.
-The searches for remote work and coronavirus in Spain peak as a lot of professionals and organisations consider remote work for the first time.
+Remote work isn’t new, but it’s certainly a trending topic in the last few months, following the announcement of schools and workplaces being shut down due to coronavirus.
+The searches for remote work and coronavirus in Spain peak as a lot of professionals and organizations consider remote work for the first time.

 Time and cost saving, more flexibility, easier work-life balance and increased worker happiness and productivity are some of the traditional arguments used to support remote work, but the public health institutions recommendation to work from home when possible in some countries as a way to reduce the growth of coronavirus cases has been the most convincing argument many organisations could have.